 Day Tours from London to Cambridge

-If you’d prefer to visit Cambridge on an organised tour rather than deal with train timetables and transport yourself, then there are a number of different options available to you.
+If you’d prefer to head to Cambridge on an organised tour rather than deal with train timetables and transport yourself, then there are a number of different options available to you.

 For example, this guided tour can be the perfect choice if you’re unable to choose between Cambridge vs Oxford and it will take you to both in one day!
 Perfect for the indecisive among us.